CodeForBoulder/upswyng/README.md

 ## Project Organization
 ![Project Organization Diagram](./upswyng-project-layout.svg)
-UpSwyng is a monorepo managed with [Lerna](https://github.com/lerna/lerna).
+UpSwyng is a monorepo managed with Yarn Workspaces.
 It consists of five packages all in the `packages` directory: `upswyng-core` contains common libraries and utilities used across the other packages. `upswyng-types` holds the TypeScript definitions used across the project. `upswyng-server` is a [Sapper](https://sapper.svelte.dev/) application with two parts: an API server which provides data to the UpSwyng clients, and an admin web interface which uses the [Svelte](https://svelte.dev/) framework to create and modify data for the project. `upswyng-web` contains the [React](https://reactjs.org/) web client, and `upswyng-native` contains a work-in-progress [React Native](https://facebook.github.io/react-native/) cleint.

 ## Getting Started
 The easiest way to work on UpSwyng is to install Lerna by running